 We are on the same high, you and I

 Open on the same page, no sunrise

 First single “Destroy Everything You Touch” takes the best elements of the band, polishes them and compacts them into a denser, dare I say it, perfect form.
-The song is strikingly similar to Depeche Mode’s “Enjoy the Silence,” due to a similar beat and some slight, subtle touches.
-But where that song was more of a combination of rock guitars and atmospheric synthesizers, this is a heavy, pounding dance pop song, with a destructive onslaught of electronics.
+It has the immediacy and power of a song like Depeche Mode’s “Enjoy the Silence.”
+Only it takes on the role of a heavier, pounding industrial-dance pop song, with a destructive onslaught of electronics.

-The band doesn’t consistently pummel you, however, and that’s a good thing.
-Those first two songs are quite exhausting, and the melancholy “International Dateline,” while still catchy and danceable, is more open and spacey, opting for grace and beauty over impact.
+Witching Hour doesn’t consistently pummel, however, and that’s a good thing.
+Those first two songs are intense, and the melancholy “International Dateline,” while still melodic and immediate, is likewise more open, opting for grace and beauty over impact.
 Marnie’s voice reaches new heights during the chorus, cooing “let’s end it here” in heartfelt desperation.
-As much as I liked Light & Magic, I could hardly think of one song that even comes close to that emotional high.
-“Sugar,” meanwhile ups the tempo and volume once again, its noisy guitars and pounding rhythm owing more to Curve than Kraftwerk.
+And “Sugar” meanwhile ups the tempo and volume once again, its noisy guitars and pounding rhythm owing more to Curve than Kraftwerk.